-Tranmere Rovers Football Club are pleased to announce a new partnership has been agreed with Wirral Council to help benefit the local community.
+Tranmere Rovers Football Club are pleased to announce a new partnership with Wirral Council to offer further support in the local community.

-The objective for both parties is to work closely together in order to develop and deliver a comprehensive and diverse range of community initiatives.
+The objective for both parties is to work closer together in order to develop and deliver a comprehensive and diverse range of community initiatives.

-From programmes focused towards training and employment opportunities, to sessions to help those with mental or physical health problems, the aim is to make a positive difference to the lives of the people in Wirral.
-In addition, there will be a strong focus towards offering social inclusion and health initiatives, for example, sessions to help those with drug and alcohol misuse.
+From programmes focusing on training and employment opportunities, to sessions that help those with mental or physical health problems, the aim is to make a positive difference to the lives of the people on the Wirral.
+Additionally, there will be a stronger focus towards offering social inclusion and health initiatives, for example, sessions to help those with drug and alcohol misuse.

-The partnership will also see necessary improvements to the Recreation Centre at Prenton Park in order to continue to be an important community hub and a location for Club and Council initiatives to take place.
-The facility includes a full-sized multi-sport hard court, a community café and gym, four classrooms and two social suites.
+The partnership will also see improvements made to the Recreation Centre at Prenton Park.
+This in-turn will enable the facility to continue being an important community hub and location for Club and Council initiatives.
+The Centre includes a full-sized multi-sport hard court, a community café and gym, four classrooms and two social suites.

 Cllr Janette Williamson, Cabinet member for Finance and Resources said: “It is particularly poignant that we are being asked to support this project just a couple of days before Christmas – at this time of year social isolation is even more difficult.